Thérèse Lessore

-Thérèse Lessore (5 July 1884 – 10 December 1945) was an English artist who worked in oil and watercolour.
+Thérèse Lessore (5 July 1884 – 10 December 1945) was a British artist who worked in oil and watercolour.
 She was a founder member of the London Group, and the third wife of Walter Sickert.

 Biography

 Lessore was born in Southwick, West Sussex.
-Her parents were the French painter Jules Frederick Lessore (1849–1892), who had lived in England since 1871, and his wife Ada Louise Cooper.
+Her parents were the French painter Jules Lessore (1849–1892), who had lived in England since 1871, and his wife Ada Louise Cooper.
 Her grandfather was Émile Lessore (1805–1876), a French ceramic artist and painter who had designed and decorated Wedgwood pottery from the 1860s onward.
-Her brother Frederick Lessore was a sculptor who founded and ran the Beaux Arts Gallery in London, and her elder sister Ada Louise Powell was a Wedgwood pottery designer.
+Her brother, Frederick Lessore, was a sculptor who founded and ran the Beaux Arts Gallery in London, and her elder sister Louise Powell (1865–1956), was a Wedgwood pottery designer.

 Thérèse Lessore attended the Slade School of Fine Art from 1904 to 1909.
 In her final year she was awarded the Melvill Nettleship Prize for Figure Composition.